ahrasel/go-bash-alias-manager/README.md

 - Build on a supported Linux machine (or CI runner) and push a release tag so the workflow produces artifacts, or
 - Provide a prebuilt binary for the release in `dist/` before creating the GitHub release.

+Note: CI now installs native GTK/OpenGL build dependencies on Ubuntu runners so Linux/Fyne builds should succeed automatically when you push a tag.
+If you still encounter build errors, run the build locally and inspect missing packages or provide a prebuilt binary in `dist/` before publishing.

 Contributions to make builds reproducible across macOS/Windows are welcome.